선형대수학

 When \(V\) is finite-dimensional, \(V\) and \(V^\ast\) have the same dimension, and therefore the dual space \(V^{\ast\ast}\) of \(V^\ast\) is also a \(\mathbb{K}\)-vector space with the same dimension as \(V^\ast\).
 We call this the double dual of \(V\).

 To show that \(V\) and \(V^\ast\) are isomorphic, we had to choose a specific basis.
-On the other hand, we can construct an injective linear map from \(V\) to \(V^{\ast\ast}\) that is independent of the choice of basis.
+By contrast, we can construct an injective linear map from \(V\) to \(V^{\ast\ast}\) that is independent of the choice of basis.
 Since \(V\) and \(V^{\ast\ast}\) have the same dimension, this injective linear map must be an isomorphism.

 Definition 1 Given three \(\mathbb{K}\)-vector spaces \(U,V,W\), a function \(f:U\times V\rightarrow W\) is called bilinear if for any \(u,u_1,u_2\in U\), \(v,v_1,v_2\in V\), and scalar \(\alpha\),